 “Airborne infections such as coronavirus spread immensely through sneezing and coughing as it instantly releases a lot of tiny droplets.
 The team imitated the droplet dynamics in the lung by studying the movement of droplets in the small capillaries which were of a diameter similar to bronchioles.
-They took water mixed with fluorescent particles and generated aerosols from this liquid using a nebulizer.
+Using a nebulizer, they took water mixed with fluorescent particles and generated aerosols from this liquid.

 “These fluorescent aerosols were used to track the movement and deposition of particles in the capillaries.
 They found that the deposition is inversely proportional to the aspect ratio of capillaries, which suggests that the droplets are likely to deposit in longer bronchioles,” Panchagnula said.